hansbinderup/meltdown-chess-engine/README.md

 ## Getting started

-The build scripts currently support Linux and Windows.
-The OS is automatically detected on build.
+Whether you're here to download, test, compile, or develop Meltdown, you have a few options to get started.

 ### Download Meltdown release

 The easiest way to install Meltdown is by downloading one of the releases from the [release page](https://github.com/hansbinderup/meltdown-chess-engine/tags).
 All binaries are statically compiled so it should be easy to run.

-### Compiling through Docker
+### Using build scripts

+This is the preferred way.
+It is very useful for quick development and ensures that you use setups verified by the developers.

+The build scripts currently support Linux and Windows.
+The OS is automatically detected on build.

+#### Building with Docker

 1. Setup [docker](https://docs.docker.com/get-started/get-docker/)
 2. Run docker iteractively: `./docker/run.sh`